agilira/go-errors/README.md

 ## Compatibility and Support

-go-plugins is designed for Go 1.23+ environments and follows Long-Term Support guidelines to ensure consistent performance across production deployments.
+go-errors is designed for Go 1.23+ environments and follows Long-Term Support guidelines to ensure consistent performance across production deployments.

 ## Performance